matevz/game-node/README.md

 const agentWorker = agent.getWorkerById(worker1.id);

 const task =
   "Gotten a message from user.
-Message content: hey! i will need help with my project, i need an image of a cat hugging AI.
+Message content: hey!
+I will need help with my project, I need an image of a cat-hugging AI.
 Can you help me with that?
 Give me something that cool and cute!";

 await agentWorker.runTask(task);
 ```